tarwn/lessthandot-hugo/blogs/content/posts/2011-04-06-2011-goals-1st-quarter-review.md

 I am blown away by my experiences presenting already this year.

-February – presented “Reporting Services 201” for WI SSUG.
+February – presented "Reporting Services 201" for WI SSUG.

-March – presented “Reporting Services 201” for 24 Hours of PASS and “Make Your Voice Heard” for SQL Saturday 67 Chicago.
+March – presented "Reporting Services 201" for 24 Hours of PASS and "Make Your Voice Heard" for SQL Saturday 67 Chicago.

 I will be the speaker for MADPASS in April.
 I'm considering submitting for SQL Saturday 75 Columbus.
 I'm trying to work out a date to present to ONSSUG.
 I have committed to submitting abstracts for PASS Summit.